Tony Stetson: Tri-State Wrestling Alliance

-Eastern Championship Wrestling/Extreme Championship Wrestling
+Eastern/Extreme Championship Wrestling

 Tag team competition and championship reigns (1992–1994)

 Stetson joined the upstart National Wrestling Alliance (NWA) promotion Eastern Championship Wrestling (ECW) in 1992, where he was one of the company's first stars along with Rockin' Rebel, J.T.
 Smith, Glen Osbourne, The Sandman, Max Thrasher, and Jimmy Jannetty.
 The company was a successor to Tri-State Wrestling Alliance.
 Matteo competed as a fan favorite at the company's first event Market Street Mayhem on February 25, 1992, where he defeated Ivan Koloff.
 The following month, in March, he lost to Koloff in a Russian deathmatch.
 He was involved in many high-profile rivalries with the company's top stars throughout the year, making a name for himself during the initial days of ECW.
 His first success came when he began teaming with Larry Winters on December 19, where the duo lost their match due to interference by the Tag Team Champions The Super Destroyers.
-As a result, Stetson and Winters began feuding with Super Destroyers for the Tag Team Championship, with the former defeating the Super Destroyers to win the tag titles on the May 11, 1993 episode of NWA Eastern Championship Wrestling.
+As a result, Stetson and Winters began feuding with Super Destroyers for the Tag Team Championship, with the former defeating the Super Destroyers to win the tag titles on the May 11, 1993, episode of NWA Eastern Championship Wrestling.
 Stetson and Winters lost the titles to The Suicide Blondes (Chris Candido and Johnny Hotbody) on the May 25 episode of Eastern Championship Wrestling.
 On the June 8 episode of Eastern Championship Wrestling, Stetson turned on Winters during a 16-man battle royal for the new Pennsylvania Heavyweight Championship, thus becoming a villain.
 Stetson defeated Winters in a first blood match at Super Summer Sizzler Spectacular on June 19.

 Stetson moved on to singles competition, during which he defeated Tommy Cairo to win the Pennsylvania Heavyweight Championship on the September 14 episode of Eastern Championship Wrestling.
 Stetson successfully defended the title against Cairo at UltraClash.
 The title was neither defended nor mentioned on television again, thus being retired with Stetson as the final champion.
 The following month, Stetson began teaming with Johnny Hotbody when duo were awarded the Tag Team Championship at NWA Bloodfest: Part 1 on October 1, after the title was vacated due to Eddie Gilbert and The Dark Patriot (Eddie's brother Doug Gilbert) quitting the company.
 They made successful title defenses against Badd Company, The Sandman and J.T.
 Smith and The Bad Breed before dropping them to the team of Tommy Dreamer and Johnny Gunn at November to Remember.

 In 1994, Stetson made only one televised appearance on the March 8 episode of Eastern Championship Wrestling, where he teamed with Johnny Hotbody against Bad Breed in a losing effort.
 He went on a hiatus and returned to the renamed Extreme Championship Wrestling at a live event on September 30, where he was pinned by Tommy Dreamer.